stefanprodan/WebApiThrottle/README.md

 ###Retrieving API Client Key

-By default, the ThrottlingHandler retrieves the client API key from the "Authorization-Token" request header value, if you API key is stored differently you can override the <code>ThrottlingHandler.SetIndentity</code> function and specify you own retrieval method.
+By default, the ThrottlingHandler retrieves the client API key from the "Authorization-Token" request header value, if you API key is stored differently you can override the <code>ThrottlingHandler.SetIndentity</code> function and specify your own retrieval method.

 ``` cs
 public class CustomThrottlingHandler : ThrottlingHandler